ubuviz/ihela-php-client/README.md

 # iHela PHP Client

 This is the repository for a Php client for consuming the iHela Crédit Union API for financial services in Burundi.
-The API gateway can be found on https://testgate.ihela.online/.
+The API documentation can be found on https://docs.ihela.bi/.
 PHP Client for iHela API

 ## Install composer